Most brand health trackers are corporate astrology.

 The "Brand Velocity Score" Scorecard

 You don't need a 40-page deck.
 You need a sticky note on your monitor.
-Every Monday morning, check these three numbers—your brand velocity score:
+Every Monday morning, check these three numbers.
+Your brand velocity score:

-This is brand momentum metrics stripped to the bone.
+Brand momentum metrics stripped to the bone.

 What About the Fancy Stuff?